 WellsFest is a free, family-friendly music festival, drawing the best groups around.
 Entertainers donate their time and talent to provide continuous music on two stages.

-WellsFest includes a huge children's area in which children can participate in easy-to-win games, creative activities, arts and crafts, pony rides, and more!
+WellsFest includes a huge children's area in which children can participate in easy-to-win games, creative activities, arts and crafts, p, and more!

-Visit the online auction to win some goods and services donated by local merchants and restaurants.
+Visit the online auction to win some goods and services donated by local merchants and restaurants the week before the festival.

 Enjoy some of your favorite foods and beverages from a variety of food trucks while listening to great music!

-The WellsFest Vendors' Village has become a major part of the festival experience and includes 50 vendors from around the state.
-The east side of Jamie Fowler Boyll Park is an ideal spot for arts and crafts booths, nonprofit organizations and others.
+The WellsFest Vendors' Village has become a major part of the festival experience and includes 45 vendors from around the state.
+The grounds of the Mississippi Agriculture and Forestry Museum is an ideal spot for arts and crafts booths, nonprofit organizations and others.

-The WellsFest Pet Parade kicks off the Saturday music festival.
-Entry is FREE and includes prizes in several categories and a blessing of the pets.
+The week prior to WellsFest, we'll get ready for the big event with a Paw Party at Fondren's First Thursday.
+Entry is FREE and includes a blessing of the pets.
 Participants receive a free treat bag and a St. Frances medallion.
 All pets must be leashed in accordance with city ordinances.

 Find some living bargains at the giant plant sale.
 Organized by a master gardener who gathers and divides plants for a year prior to the festival, this sale always includes some unique passalong plants that are not available in commercial outlets.